dvanoni/notero/README.md

 4. Restart Zotero to activate the plugin.
 5. Open the Notero preferences from the **Tools → Notero Preferences...** menu item, and enter the required preferences.
+   - Note for Zotero 7 users: The Notero preferences have moved into a section in the main Zotero preferences window.

 ## Usage Guides